jbu311/rest-docs/api-responses.md

     "href": <String - the URL of the current request>
-    "next": <String - URL to next page, null if none>, "prev": <String - URL to previous page, null if none>, "offset": <Integer - the request offset>,
+    "next": <String - URL to next page, null if none>, "prev": <String - URL to previous page, null if none>, "page": <Integer - the current page>,
-    "limit": <Integer - the maximum number inf the response>, "total": <Integer - the total of number of items to return>
+    "page_size": <Integer - the number of items in page>, "total": <Integer - the total of number of items to return>
   }
   "data": {